Discreetly Fit Training Guidelines

 5/ Connect with the centre of your movement with appropriate visualisation, or with your awareness if you chose not to visualise.

-6/ Perform the Discreetly Fit Training
+6/ Perform the Discreetly Fit Training or any other exercise mix

 7/ Pelvic Lift – When you completed your Discreetly Fit Training elevate your pelvis off the floor above the level of your heart.
 This can be accomplished from lying down or being on elbows and knees.
 To allow circulation to normalise maintain this position for 7-10 seconds.
 You can also apply this movement during training if it feels right.